smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 ### Units

 Units are a set of procedures, functions and/or variables that can be used by another SB program or SB unit.
 The main section of the unit (commands out of procedure or function bodies) is the initialization code.

-A unit declared by the use of @UNIT@ keyword.
+A unit declared by the use of [UNIT]{.code} keyword.

 ```
 UNIT MyUnit
 ```

-The functions, procedure or variables which we want to be visible to another programs must be declared with the @EXPORT@ keyword.
+The functions, procedure or variables which we want to be visible to another programs must be declared with the [EXPORT]{.code} keyword.

 ```
 UNIT MyUnit